sergcam/SimpleTag/README.md

 - `MANAGE_MEDIA` Used in combination with `ACCESS_MEDIA_LOCATION` to write to audio files without system pop-up
 - `ACCESS_MEDIA_LOCATION` This one is a bit weird:

-    From [google](https://developer.android.com/reference/android/Manifest.permission#ACCESS_MEDIA_LOCATION): `Allows an application to access any geographic locations persisted in the user's shared collection.` However it is also for some reason required in conjucntion with `MANAGE_MEDIA` to disable the write permission prompt [(docs)](https://developer.android.com/reference/android/Manifest.permission#MANAGE_MEDIA).
+    From [google](https://developer.android.com/reference/android/Manifest.permission#ACCESS_MEDIA_LOCATION): `Allows an application to access any geographic locations persisted in the user's shared collection.` However it is also for some reason required in conjunction with `MANAGE_MEDIA` to disable the write permission prompt [(docs)](https://developer.android.com/reference/android/Manifest.permission#MANAGE_MEDIA).
 Also, it shows up as access to photos and videos and "allow all" must be selected because the limited access prompt doesnt let you choose audio files

 ## Installation
 **Recommended:** Click on the Obtainium badge to add SimpleTag to your Obtainium library (download Obtainium [here](https://obtainium.imranr.dev/))